webdevholland/100-days-of-code/log.md

 **Notes**:
 * Course preview distinguishes language (syntax) versus environment (web browser, Node.js, MongoDB).
 Need to learn syntax first before worrying about environments language is used in.
-* Played with JS in console of Chrome (see below Links)
+* Played with JavaScript in console of Chrome (see below Links).
+Keywords *let* and *variable* mentioned.

+**Thoughts:**
-**Thoughts:** Heard of Node.js, but no prior knowledge or experience with it.
+* Heard of Node.js, but no prior knowledge or experience with it.
 Took MongoDB course a while ago when Code School used to exist (it's now Pluralsight).
+* First time playing around with JS in console; previously only tinkered with HTML & CSS in Developer tools.
+Recall *let* and *variable* from [Grasshopper](https://grasshopper.codes/) app.

 **Links:**
 * Course:  [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/share/101qIyAkoedF9STQ==/)